briankoser/sfc-listeners-guide/episodes/0212-the-family-friendly-fiasco.md

 The Bible isn't family-friendly.

-<i class="work-title">The Sound of Music</i> was rated G even with Nazis and people getting shot.
+{% workTitle "The Sound of Music" %} was rated G even with Nazis and people getting shot.

 Ben's secret to not watching TV and movies with his wife: agree to watch, then complain until she doesn't want to watch with you.